m000/intprog-samples/assignment4/README.md

 $ rm -rf ~/public_html
 ```

-If the message this isn't displayed, check your Apache error logs for hints on what went wrong.
+If the message isn't displayed, check your Apache error logs for hints on what went wrong.

 ### Working setup
 To setup your user working environment, you first need to clone the `intprog-samples` repository.